Ella-0/grime/README.md

 # grime

-Repository fow the grime compiler and standard libraries.
+Repository for the grime compiler and standard libraries.

 ## building